firenfox7644-ui/test/README.md

-consider strictly the format and tone of the RFP as shared herewith and wait for my further instructions.
+In the various part of the RFP only bullet points are mentioned in Enterprise digital analytic RFP, but when you compare with the RFP_expermentation files shared with you. it explain beatifully points and subpoints like 1.
+1.1 followed by use case demostration. following that pattern of presenation. you are requested to modify the complete Enterprise digital analytic rfp